The Benefits of Fresh Air Kokedama Plants

 Fern (birds nest) - Humidifies air, purifies air by removing formaldehyde found in living spaces of new or renovated homes with new floors, walls, carpets, etc.

-Palms - Removes mold from air usually in Bathrooms or damp areas of home.
+Palms - Removes mould from air usually in bathrooms or damp areas of home.

-Spider plant - Purifies air; removes formaldehyde, toluene and xylene found in living spaces.
+Spider plant - Purifies air by removing formaldehyde, toluene and xylene found in living spaces.

 Dragon plant (dragon plant) - Purifies air; removes formaldehyde, benzene, toluene and xylene found in living spaces.
-Releases trichloroethylene perfect for bedrooms to refresh nightime air.
+Releases trichloroethylene, perfect for bedrooms to refresh nighttime air.